void666/request-promise-retry/README.md

     },
-    json: true // Automatically parses the JSON string in the response, retry : 2 // will retry the call twice, in case of error.
+    json: true // Automatically parses the JSON string in the response, retry : 2 // will retry the call twice, in case of error. verbose_logging : false // will log errors only, if set to be true, will log all actions };
-};

 rp(options)